shoomi/LibraryApp/README.md

 1. First add some books to database
 2. Register new user
 3. Log in with user's password and login
-4. Take some books and return them.
+4. You could take some books and return them.

 ## How to run
 * Install JDK